cleclair71/readme-generator/README.md

 [My Repository](#https://github.com/cleclair71/readme-generator/tree/master) <br />

 3. **Contact cleclair71 directly:** If you prefer to contact me directly, you can do so by sending me an email at cassieleclair71@gmail.com.
 Please include "Question about README Generator" in the subject line so that I can quickly identify your message.

-### Feedback and Suggestions
+### :pray: Feedback and Suggestions

 I welcome feedback and suggestions for this project.
 If you have ideas for how to improve the project, please feel free to create a new issue or contact me directly.
 Your input is greatly appreciated!